Dr. Bruno Helbig-Neupauer

 After the annexation of the CSR and the establishment of the "Protectorate of Bohemia and Moravia" in 1939, the German institutions were initially able to continue working unhindered until they were dissolved in 1941.
 Bruno Helbig-Neupauer tries to continue the Association of German Landowners, works as a lawyer for the association, but is arrested by the Gestapo on December 23, 1942 "as an enemy of the state" and accused of being the "head of a resistance movement".
 After several months in police custody in Prague, Bruno Helbig-Neupauer was taken to the Auschwitz concentration camp, but was recalled thanks to the intervention of influential circles.
 A special court in Prague then sentenced him to a year in prison "for opposing the party and the Nazi state" and placed him under police supervision.
 He wrote about this in a letter dated January 5, 1948 to P. Erhard Schlund OFM (1888-1953) in Munich:

-"I was arrested by the Gestapo in 1942, whereby I was particularly apostrophized as a representative of the Church - I represented some monasteries in a law-friendly manner... - and as a CV representative.
+"I was arrested by the Gestapo in 1942, where I was particularly apostrophized as a representative of the Church - I represented some monasteries in a pro-right-wing way... - and as a CV representative.
 The interrogations at the Gestapo were the most horrible.
 I had to listen to almost everyone.
 'You CV dog!
 I was sent to Auschwitz concentration camp, but was immediately sent back as a result of interventions.
 Otherwise I wouldn't be alive today.
 I was then sentenced to a year by the special court for opposing the party and the Nazi state.
 With God's help, I survived that too."

 Places